SmartData-Polito/PREPIPE/README.md

-BLINDED: A pipeline for predictive maintenance
+PREPIPE: A pipeline for predictive maintenance
 =========================================

-BLINDED is an advanced predictive maintenance pipeline evaluated in the automotive case study.
+PREPIPE is an advanced predictive maintenance pipeline evaluated in the automotive case study.
 The code is given to support the paper "Data-Driven Strategies for Predictive Maintenance: Lesson Learned from an Automotive Use Case" please refer to it for the main concepts.

 ![BLINDED Framework](BLINDED.png)